-3.03.4 Authorised Capital Authorised capital is the maximum amount of share capital that the Bank is authorised by its Memorandum proceeds of liquidation are entitled to vote at shareholders' meetings.
-In the event of a winding-up of the Bank, ordinary shareholders are ranked after all other shareholders and creditors and are fully entitled to any residual Minority interest in subsidiaries Minority interest in business is an accounting concept that refers to the portion of a subsidiary corporation's stock that is not owned by the parent corporation.
+3.03.5 Paid up Capital Paid up capital represents total amount of shareholders' capital that has been paid in full by the ordinary shareholders.
+Holders of ordinary shares are entitled to receive dividends as declared from time to time and are entitled to vote at shareholders' meetings.
+In the event of a winding-up of the Bank, ordinary shareholders are ranked after all other shareholders and creditors and are fully entitled to any residual proceeds of liquidation.
+3.04 Minority interest in subsidiaries Minority interest in business is an accounting concept that refers to the portion of a subsidiary corporation's stock that is not owned by the parent corporation.
 The magnitude of the minority interest in the subsidiary company is always less than 50% of the outstanding shares, else the corporation would cease to be a subsidiary of the parent.
 Minority interest is reported on the consolidated income statement as a share of profit belonging to minority shareholders.
-Statutory reserve
+The Bank Companies Act, 1991 requires the bank to transfer 20% of its current year's profit before tax to 3.05 Statutory reserve reserve until such reserve equals to its paid up capital.
+The Bank transferred 20% of its profit before tax for the year 2017 to statutory reserve account.
+3.06 Contingent liabilities, commitments and other off-balance sheet settlements A contingent liability is - A possible obligation that arises form past events and the existence of which will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the A present obligation that arises from past events but it is not recognized because: - \ it is not probable that an outflow of resources embodying economic benefits will be required to settle the obligation; or - the amount of the obligation cannot be measured with sufficient reliability - Contingent liabilities are not recognized but disclosed in the financial statements unless the possibility of an outflow of resources embodying economic benefits is reliably estimated. - 3.07 Revenue recognition The revenue during the period under audit is recognized satisfying the conditions as specified in Bangladesh suspense account until realization.